Nandini-021/ContractRiskAnalyzer/README.md

 Contract Risk Analyzer is a web application that lets users sign up, upload contract PDFs, and get an automatic risk analysis (High / Medium / Low).
 The app also highlights positive elements in the contract, provides export options for the analysis, and maintains a history of the user’s previously analyzed contracts.

-> Note: This project was initially scaffolded using a template and then customized with Supabase, Tailwind CSS, and TypeScript.

 ---